hsynercn/tutorials-all-paths/Udemy/Spring boot 3 Spring 6 and Hibernate for Beginners/Section_01_NEW - Spring Boot 3 Quick Start.md

 No, we can use any IDE for Spring Boot apps, the Spring team provides free Spring Tool Suite (STS), IDE plugins.

+### 6. Spring Boot Initializr Demo

+- Quickly create a starter Spring project
+- Select your dependencies
+- Creates a  Maven/Gradle project
+- Import the project into your IDE: IntelliJ, Eclipse, etc.

+Maven Solution

+- Tell maven the dependencies you need
+- Maven will go out and download the JAR files for these projects
+- And Maven will make those JAR files available to your project